Choose your country and language:

 TThe square is a European-styled piazza that marries international style and African hospitality.
 It attracts locals and visitors to its sidewalk cafes and premier restaurants – French, Greek, Italian and African.
 Around one million local and international visitors make use of this shopping extravaganza every month, buying anything from curios to couture, art, books, jewellery and hi-tech.The square is also used as a venue for a variety of prestigious events.

-The square is also a great place for those with kids, and the water fountains provide hours of fun and amusement for the little ones.
-For adults in need of some retail therapy, there over 300 shops in the vicinity.
-For a spot of local culture, the Old Mutual Theatre on the square is a good place to be.
+The square is also a great place for those with kids and the water fountains provide hours of fun and amusement for the little ones.
+For adults in need of some retail therapy, there over 300 shops in the vicinity and for a spot of local culture the Old Mutual Theatre on the Square is a good place to be.

 If you’re cruising the streets of Johannesburg on a Saturday morning and notice a little rumble in your stomach, then visit the Jozi Food Market for a medley of delectable products, all handmade with care in the local community.